GitxChin/OpenRelief/Volunteers.md

 * emergency management workflows;
 * careful naming and classification.

-### Disaster Information Analysts

-Disaster information analysts help review and organize crisis-related information.

-They may work on:

-* monitoring public disaster information;
-* identifying help requests;
-* classifying needs;
-* checking duplicate reports;
-* comparing conflicting information;
-* preparing situation briefs;
-* supporting map-based or area-based views;
-* identifying affected communities and resource gaps.

-Useful skills:

-* disaster information analysis;
-* crisis informatics;
-* public-source research;
-* careful verification;
-* knowledge of floods, earthquakes, typhoons, landslides, epidemics, or other hazards;
-* ability to work with uncertainty.

-### Mapping and GIS Volunteers
+#### Mapping and GIS Volunteers

-Mapping volunteers help turn disaster information into spatial understanding.
+Mapping and GIS volunteers help turn disaster information into spatial understanding.

 They may work on: